Tolorunleke/Developing-a-Political-Persona-Chat-Bot-With-RAG/README.md

 - **Source Evaluation and Bias Identification**:
   - Recognizes potential biases (temporal, contextual, selection) that may affect the quality and interpretation of the dataset.
   - Evaluates the credibility of data sources, emphasizing reputable records and media outlets to ensure data reliability.

+### 🧩 Data Embedding and Storage
+- **Embedding Techniques**: Textual data was chunked and converted into numerical embeddings to enhance semantic understanding and retrieval efficiency.
+The following pre-trained embedding models were employed:
+  - **OpenAI Embedding Model**: A high-accuracy, paid model known for capturing semantic nuances.
+  - **BAAI/bge-base-en-v1.5**: excels in preserving contextual integrity suitable for minimal resource use.
+  - **thenlper/gte-small**: A lightweight, efficient model, excels in helping vector stroe retrieve relevant chunks, ideal for semantic search and content generation.
+- The diversity of embedding models ensured adaptability across different query types, providing high-quality embeddings for subsequent use.

+### 🗄️ Storing Vectors
+- **Chroma**: Initially chosen for its scalability and speed in saving and loading vector stores.
+However, it faced limitations with large datasets, particularly when using embeddings other than OpenAI, causing inefficiencies and delays due to the requirement of many more manipulations to achieve set goals.
+- **FAISS (Facebook AI Similarity Search)**: Selected for its robust handling of high-dimensional similarity searches, offering quick indexing and retrieval.
+FAISS was preferred after extensive testing, demonstrating superior performance with the "thenlper/gte-small" embedding model, which provided the best relevance score.
+- **Optimization Trials**: Multiple tests were conducted to match embedding models with the most compatible vector stores, ultimately favoring FAISS and the "thenlper/gte-small" model for optimal similarity relevance scores, while OpenAI embeddings excelled in precision.
+#### Vector Database Evaluation
+- **Similarity Score**: Assessed how closely the retrieved documents matched input queries.
+The **BAAI/bge-base-en-v1.5** model had the highest precision, making it suitable for high-accuracy retrieval scenarios.
+- **Relevance Score**: Measured contextual appropriateness of the retrieved information.
+The **all-MiniLM-L6-v2** model showed better performance than OpenAI’s embeddings, providing contextually relevant retrievals.

+### 🧠 Modularized Pipeline and Brain Components
+- The RAG chatbot leverages a modularized pipeline that integrates multiple components:
+  - **Pretrained Models**: Utilizes various pretrained language models from HuggingFace to generate accurate and contextually relevant responses.
+  - **Large Language Models (LLMs)**: Mixtral, from Hugging Face, is used as the large language model to serve as the regenerator, enhancing comprehension and generation capabilities for nuanced and context-aware outputs.
+  - **Prompt Engineering**: Designed prompts to guide the model in generating targeted responses based on specific user inputs.
+  - **RAG Architecture**: Combines retrieval and generation steps seamlessly to maintain a balance between accuracy and fluency in responses.

 ### 🛠️ Functional Implementations
 - **chat_app2.py**: Implements the core chatbot application using Streamlit, allowing users to interact with the chatbot through a web-based interface.